202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

+* What makes a resume effective?
+* What seem to be the strengths of each sample resume?
+What makes them effective?
+* What seem to be the weaknesses of each sample resume?
+What makes them ineffective?
+* Which of the sample resumes do you think is the most effective?
+Why?
+* Which of the sample resumes do you think is the least effective?
+Why?
+* What might you do to insure that your resume is as effective as possible?
+What ideas or strategies might you adopt from the sample resumes?
+What might you avoid?

 ## Class Discussion 9.
 Reading: Organizing Your Information